hassio-addons/addon-tailscale/tailscale/DOCS.md

 This option allows you to accept the DNS settings of your tailnet that are configured on the [DNS page][tailscale_dns] of the admin console.
-When disabled, Tailscale's DNS resolves only tailnet addresses
+When disabled, Tailscale's DNS resolves only tailnet addresses.

 For more information, see the "DNS" section of this documentation.